Protoford/cp_auto_body_shop/README.md

 FiveM GTA V Auto Body Shop
 -- Based on es_carwash by 'EssentialMode 5 CarWash by TheSpartaPT.' --
 # FiveM [EssentialMode] Auto BodyShop
+Pull in to one of several Body Shop locations on the map, drive in, hit enter to repair auto body damage.

 ### Optional Dependencies